acsoteldo/Emergency-Chatbot/README.md

 * Engage humanitarian practitioners and donor organizations to validate the optimization outputs against field-level knowledge, and surface any structural constraints the model does not currently capture.
 * Extend the analysis to sub-national levels for the highest-need countries, particularly Haiti, where country-level aggregation masks significant internal disparities in risk and resource access.
 * Publish the dataset, model, and methodology as an open resource for researchers, NGOs, and policy analysts working on climate-humanitarian linkages in the Caribbean and Central America.

+## Data Notes & Limitations
+* Study Window (2019–2024): Chosen to align with consistent FTS reporting and R4V displacement data.
+2025 is excluded.
+All four source datasets publish on an annual lag and current-year figures remain incomplete until mid-to-late the following year.
+* OCHA FTS: Voluntary reporting means smaller NGOs and bilateral transfers are frequently missing.
+Committed and paid figures are used interchangeably by some reporters, introducing noise in the actual vs. optimal gap calculations.
+* UNHCR Displacement: Ten countries (BHS, BLZ, BRB, CUB, HTI, JAM, NIC, PRI, SLV, SUR) use annual totals divided by 12, a flat monthly baseline with no within-year variation.
+Panama's Darien Gap transit population is largely absent from UNHCR statistics, likely underestimating its operational burden.
+R4V figures may undercount irregular flows through the same corridor.
+* INFORM Risk Index: Forward-filled from 2021 through 2024.
+Does not reflect post-2021 structural changes.
+A meaningful gap for Haiti after the Moise assassination and the Bahamas post-Dorian.
+* EM-DAT: Records without a start month are assigned to June by convention.
+Monthly shock precision is reduced but the annual signal is preserved.
+Smaller events below reporting thresholds are undercounted.
+* NOAA IBTrACS: Used for peak wind scores and landfall counts.
+Inland wind decay is not modeled.
+Storm impact may be understated for Haiti and Guatemala.
+* Puerto Rico: Excluded from UNHCR and FTS as a US territory.
+Federal disaster spending doesn't appear in international humanitarian tracking.
+FEMA disaster declarations are used as a proxy.
+Estimated $32.6M in unmet need over six years.
+* Mexico: Excluded by design.
+A transit and destination country with lower INFORM scores and FTS flows skewed toward development rather than emergency response.
+Corridor pressure is captured upstream through Colombia and Venezuela.
+* LP Model: The need score is a weighted combination of proxy variables.
+Weights reflect analytical judgment, not empirically validated parameters.
+The optimal allocation is what the data implies, not a prescription for donor behavior.

 ## Contact
 For any inquiries or feedback, please contact acsoteldo01@gmail.com.